KriKvam/Hello-World/README.md

 # Hello-World
-Test uppload to learn github
+Test uppload to learn github.

 I'm a student.